AudioLotus/D2Flwrz/docs/Raids/Last-Wish/2-Shuro-Chi.md

 Do as much damage to her as you can, but damage is gated to 1/6 of her health per plate.

-After, she will move to the next plate where the adds + almond process will repeat once more.
+After, she will move to the next plate where the adds + almond process will repeat once more.(1)

-> [!lookatthis] Fun Fact!
+{ .annotate }

->
+1. Fun Fact!
-> When the raid first started, it was sometimes necessary to use a taken orb dropped by a knight to interrupt Shuro Chi to get some more damage in.
+When the raid first started, it was sometimes necessary to use a taken orb dropped by a knight to interrupt Shuro Chi to get some more damage in.
 This is no longer the case.

 Now it's puzzle time.